Working for a healthier community

 For those who need a healthy meal, or who need shelter from emotional or physical abuse, or those trying to beat addiction, or those in need of counseling or health related education, the Catawba County United Way has spent the last 76 years finding and supporting community partners to address these issues.

-The Catawba County United Way supported the following programs in 2020: HIV counseling/testing/education through Aids Leadership Foothills Area Alliance; Individual/family counseling and First Step domestic violence shelter and sexual assault services all through Family Guidance Center; Meals on Wheels and Seniors Morning Out through DSS Senior Nutrition Services; emergency/disaster services through American Red Cross and medically assisted recovery through Exodus Homes.
+The Catawba County United Way is supporting the following programs in 2022: Individual/family counseling and First Step domestic violence shelter and sexual assault services all through Family Guidance Center; Meals on Wheels and Seniors Morning Out through DSS Senior Nutrition Services; emergency/disaster services through American Red Cross; medically assisted recovery through Exodus Homes; Health Youth education through Council on Adolescents, Adult day services through Adult Life Programs and Children's Advocacy & Protection Center's Child Medical Exams - LPN.